 If you are a defendant to a restraining order and attend the same school as the plaintiff, you should be sure to contact an attorney and discuss it with the school.
 Whether you are in high school or college, remember that you still have due process rights based on New Jersey state law, federal Title IX law, and school policies and procedures.

 A New Jersey restraining order is a civil matter and typically won't turn up on a standard criminal background check.
 However, the New Jersey Domestic Violence Registry contains the information and photographs of all restraining order defendants.
 You should be aware that this database is public, searchable, and employers can find the information in more extensive background checks.

 Moreover, a FRO can pose a challenge to your career if your job requires the use of a firearm or requires a security clearance.
 Under New Jersey and federal law, anyone with a restraining order against them may not own or possess firearms legally.
 A FRO can have long-lasting consequences, making it important to seek legal guidance from an experienced New Jersey criminal defense attorney.

 Hunterdon County Restraining Order Lawyer

 Have you been served with a temporary restraining order in Hunterdon County?
 Don't waste time; assistance from an experienced lawyer is the key to preserving your rights.
-Attorney Joseph D. Lento will effectively represent you in a restraining order hearing and defend any related criminal charges.
+Attorney Joseph D. Lento and the Lento Law Firm will effectively represent you in a restraining order hearing and defend against any related criminal charges.
 Contact the office at (888) 535-3686 for a case evaluation.